Jorge Sanjinés: Problems of Form and Content in Revolutionary Cinema

-The final section of this manifesto talks about the problems of distributing revolutionary cinema, and how it might seem futile to make a film if you have no means of distribution, it is still important to make the film.
-Although many of these revolutionary films are undistributable where they could have the largest impact, Sanjinés tells of how there are other ways of distributing the film throughout the world and advocates the use of these channels.
-Although anti-imperialist, Sanjinés advocates the viewings of his films to European and American audiences for educational purposes.
+The final section of this manifesto talks about the problems of distributing revolutionary cinema and how it might seem futile to make a film if you have no means of distribution, but it is still important to make the film.
+Although many of these revolutionary films are undistributable where they could have the largest impact, Sanjinés tells of how there are other ways of distributing the film worldwide and advocates using these channels.
+Although anti-imperialist, Sanjinés advocates the viewing of his films to European and American audiences for educational purposes.